-Heat the oven to 425 degrees.
-Place the olive oil in a large sauté pan over medium-high heat.
+Heat the oven to 425 F. Place the olive oil in a large sauté pan over medium-high heat.
 Add the onion and garlic and cook for 3 minutes, stirring frequently.
 Add the eggplant, tempeh, wine, tomatoes, tomato paste, cinnamon, allspice and crushed red pepper flakes, and cook until the eggplant is just soft, about 18 minutes, stirring frequently.
 You may need to add a small amount of water to prevent sticking.
 Add the salt and pepper to taste.

 Meanwhile, prepare the béchamel sauce.
 Place the soy milk and salt in a small saucepan over medium-high heat.
 Heat until the milk is just about to boil, about 3 minutes.
 Lower the heat to low.
 Create a roux by combining the flour and vegan butter in a small bowl and mixing well.
 Add this to the soy milk and whisk well until the sauce thickens about 3 minutes.

 Transfer the eggplant mixture to a well-oiled 8-inch casserole dish.
-Evenly sprinkle the bread crumbs on top.
+Evenly sprinkle the breadcrumbs on top.
 Pour the béchamel sauce on top of the bread crumbs and top with the grated vegan cheese.

 Bake until the cheese melts, about 10 minutes.
 Congratulate yourself for making moussaka before serving it warm.